Layangan Putus: Recurring

+Episodes

 Reception

 The series Layangan Putus has been watched more than 15 million times in one day and several positions occupy the trending during the week.
 This series also successfully became a show that entered the ranks of "trending" in 25 countries.

 In popular culture

-The clip from an episode where the lead character Kinan (Putri Marino) say "It’s my dream, not her" went viral due to Kinan expresses his emotions to Reza Rahadian who plays Aris who has an affair with her.
+The clip from an episode where the lead character Kinan (Putri Marino) say "It’s my dream, not her" went viral due to Kinan expresses her emotions to Reza Rahadian who plays Aris who has an affair with her.